Skip to main content

 You can always easily access savings funds because they are highly liquid.

-You may have to wait for some time to withdraw funds from an investment, so there is less liquidity
+You may have to wait some time to withdraw funds from an investment, so liquidity is lower

 Returns